-Have you forgotten what the fastest and most furious sports cars are?
+Have you forgotten what the fastest and most furious sports cars are out there?
 If you feel the need to remember that need for speed, then remind yourself here with our pick of the best sports cars that we still know and love.

 You must remember the all-around two-seat sports car, the Mazda MX-5.
 Looking sharp as ever, it is a brilliant ride with incredibly engaging handling, you just can’t go wrong.
 You’ve got the choice of either a fabric soft-top guise or a folding metal hard-top, but the one thing that is for sure is that whatever you choose to decide, there is a decent amount of interior space for two and a 130-litre boot that’s big enough for all your luggage.

 The humble MX-5 is well equipped too, with entry models getting 16-inch alloy wheels and traction control, its lightweight chassis and sporty suspension setup really do shine and boost its overall performance.
 Without a doubt, the MX-5 has to be one of the most affordable, comfortable, and one of most thrilling sports cars that you could ever drive.

 Cracking at the bendy stuff and as cool as a cucumber on the motorway, the Toyota Supra is a proper all-rounder.
-From the off, it's comfy, quick, and hilarious fun, we just know that it will give you a good ride.
+From the off set, it’s comfy, quick, fun and we just know that it will give you a good ride.
 So, it might have been a bit of a controversial one, but the turner car dream is back and boy don’t we know it.
 No one can deny that the new Supra is a car of dreams.
-If we’re talking technology and quality, then you're in for an exquisite drive.
+If we’re talking technology and quality, then you’re in for an exquisite drive.
 Boasting a base 335bhp and 465lb-ft, you’ll be off at 62mph from rest in just 4.3 seconds if you really wanted to.
 If you want power, then you’ve got power.